apakhbari/CheatSheets/Logging/ELK Stack/README.md

 - PacketBeat
 - WinLogBeat

+- Beats are lightweight data shipping tools

 ## Session 8 (10 on classes)

 ## Session 9 (11 on classes)
 ### AuditBeat
 - AuditBeat has a file integrity check
 - AuditBeat has two sections for multiple time fetching, for example there is a 12 h check and a 5 m check

+### PacketBeat
+- You choose a network interface, then it trace all packets that are sent/recieved
+- PacketBeat creates lots of data

 Add contents to ELK_course
 Vid 009